About Us

 1980

-First agreement between Santee Cooper and Central is approved.
-Central also becomes a member in the State Chamber of Commerce.
+The first agreement between Santee Cooper and Central is approved.
+Central also becomes a member in the S.C.
+Chamber of Commerce.

 1977